adamsilver/adamsilver.io-jekyll/_drafts/2014-11-01-reintroducing-cross-browser-scripting.md

 ## Client-side challenges are unique

 When server-side developers produce software, they program against a single known and controlled development environment.
 Client-side developers don't have this luxury.
 There are so many different browsers and browser versions running on different operating systems and devices.
 Even when the Internet was young there was more than one browser.
+This is the beauty of the web, not its downfall.

 Now there are browsers on watches, car radios, games consoles, mobile phones, tablets, fridges, glasses, tvs and more.
 It appears to be quite a challenge, scrap that, nigh on impossible to build a website that can be reliably consumed on all browsers.
 Or *is* it?